darklang/docs/docs/slack-app-tutorial.md

 string with nested lists.
 There are several functions you can use that will help with data wrangling in those cases:

-- `JSON::parse` - Parses a JSON string and returns it’s value.
+- `JSON::parse` - Parses a JSON string and returns its value.
 - `Lambda` (or `\`) - for creating anonymous functions that are most helpful when iterating through lists
 - `|>` (or shift+enter) - to pipe into another expression